Business Tax Rates

 - concessional and non-concessional superannuation contributions limits

-- other superannuation and GST thresholds.
+- other superannuation thresholds

-Resident Individual Tax Rates - 2023-24 year (unchanged from previous year)
+Resident Individual Tax Rates - 2024-25 year

 TAXABLE INCOME